DPDP Act 2026: A Compliance Guide for TA Leaders

 • Equip your team to respond effectively to data breaches by conducting mock drills, practicing the steps taken to notify authorities and impacted individuals.

-Download the complete, shareable PDF guide to distribute to your TA teams, IT partners, and legal compliance officers to ensure everyone is operating from the same playbook.
+• Download the DPDP Act TA Guide — a shareable reference you can distribute to your TA team, IT partners, and legal compliance officers so everyone works from the same playbook.

-Frequently Asked Questions: The DPDP Act & Recruitment Compliance
+Frequently Asked Questions:

 Q: What is the Digital Personal Data Protection (DPDP) Act of 2023?